Citrinate/BoosterManager/README.md

 Example: `"BoosterDelayBetweenBots": 5,`

-This configuration can be added to your `ASF.json` config file.
+This `uint` type configuration setting can be added to your `ASF.json` config file.
 It will add a `#` minute delay between each of your bot's booster crafts.
 For example: when attempting to craft a booster at 12:00 using a 5 minute delay, Bot 1 will craft at 12:00, Bot 2 will  craft at 12:05, Bot 3 will craft at 12:10, and so on.

 By default, this delay is set to `0`, and is not recommended to be used in all but the most extreme use cases.